Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 #### Manually Upgrading AKS Node Image

 When planning to manually upgrade your AKS cluster, it's good practice to view the available images.

-We can view the available images for your AKS cluster node pull using the following command:
+Run the following command to view the available images for your the system node pool.

 ```bash
 az aks nodepool get-upgrades \